jeremysolarz/mtls-in-asm-via-egress-ingress-gateway/README.md

       Image ID:      docker-pullable://gcr.io/gke-release/asm/proxyv2@sha256:3d690b4bb3f3b8c7069ae650cfac23b433d6de16121e136b6d55e7e891cb1f3e
       Port:          15090/TCP
       Host Port:     0/TCP
+...
 ```
-The output will look similar to this.
 At the "Containers" section (cut out), you will notice that there is a second container called "istio-proxy".
 This is
 the automatically injected Envoy proxy.

 Go back to the root directory.